paradise-fi/divine/doc/manual/using.md

   symbol: foo
 ```

-So we can see that the problem is caused by invalid memory access on line 8 in
+Hence we can see that the problem is caused by an invalid memory access on line 8 in
 our program.

-*Note*: one might notice that the addresses in DIVINE are printed in form `
+*Note*: one might notice that the addresses in DIVINE are printed in the form `
-[heap* 712567f3 10 ddp]`; the meaning is: it is a heap pointer (other types of
+[heap* 712567f3 10 ddp]`; the meaning of which is: the pointer in question is a heap
-pointers are constant pointers and global pointers; stack pointers are not
+pointer (other types of pointers are constant pointers and global pointers; stack
-distinguished from heap pointers), the object id (in hexa, assigned to the
+pointers are not distinguished from heap pointers); the object id (in hexadecimal, assigned
-allocation) is `712567f3`, the offset (again in hexa) is `10` and the value is a
+to the allocation) is `712567f3`; the offset (again in hexadecimal) is `10` and the value is a
-defined pointer (`ddp`, i.e. it is not an uninitialized value).
+defined pointer (`ddp`, i.e. it is not an uninitialised value).

 ### Debugging Counterexamples with the Interactive Simulator

 We have found a bug in our program.
-While in this case it might be visible
+While in this case the cause might be visible
-directly, it is useful to be able to inspect the error in more details.
+directly, it is useful to be able to inspect the error in more detail.
 For
 this, we can use DIVINE's simulator.

 ```{.bash}